shubhambansal013/shell_setup/zsh-plugins/pingme/README.md

 -   **Execution Time Threshold**: Triggers notifications only for commands that exceed a specified duration.
 -   **Terminal Bell**: Rings the terminal bell for native, immediate feedback.
 -   **Telegram Integration**: Sends a push notification to your phone or desktop via Telegram.
+-   **Exit Code and Status Icon**: The Telegram notification includes the command's exit code and a status icon (✅ for success, ❌ for failure).
 -   **Command Exclusion**: Allows you to specify commands (e.g., editors, pagers) that should not trigger notifications.
 -   **Verbose Mode**: Provides detailed logging for easy debugging and troubleshooting.
+-   **Command Truncation**: Long commands are truncated to 1024 characters to avoid excessively long messages.

 ## Installation